SeaBoiii/seaboiii.github.io/novel/when-the-song-began/Chapter1.md

 ---
+layout: chapter
+novel: when-the-song-began
+order: 1
-title: Chapter 1 - A Voice in the Quiet
+Title: Chapter 1 - A Voice in the Quiet
-layout: default
 ---
 **Chapter 1: A Voice in the Quiet**